-Sensitivity is the ratio of observations that are properly classified as positive out of those that are actually positive, and specificity is the ratio of observations that are properly classified as negative out of those that are actually negative (Xu et al. 2020).
+Sensitivity is the ratio of observations properly classified as positive out of those that are actually positive, and specificity is the ratio of observations properly classified as negative out of those that are actually negative [41].
 Both ratios range from 0 to 1, with values closer to 1 indicating better algorithm performance.
 This is expressed in Equation (15).